 OTHER VOLUNTEER OPPORTUNITIES

-Different 4-H programs can utilize volunteers who can’t make a long time commitment (like a club leader).
-Most of the following opportunities are a one-day commitment.
+Different 4-H programs can utilize volunteers in opportunities that are a one-day commitment:

 Horse Clinic – need volunteers to help organize, facilitate event.
 Usually held in June.